eni24/enisnooze.mmbundle/README.md

 * MailMate lacks a way to schedule mail for a later date.
 * Found the code at https://github.com/prenagha/snooze.mmbundle
 * Forked it
-* Adapting it to meet my needs
+* Adapted it to meet my needs

 If anybody but me is actually going to use this feel free to file bugs and feature requests.